CurveDocs/curve-docs/docs/crvUSD/amm.md

 ## **Exchange Methods**
-The corresponding AMMs for the markets can be used to exchange tokens, just like in any other AMM.
+The AMM can be used to exchange tokens, just like in any other AMM.
 This is necessary, as positions in soft-liquidation are arbitrated by trades within the AMM.

 ### `exchange`
 !!! description "`AMM.exchange(i: uint256, j: uint256, in_amount: uint256, min_amount: uint256, _for: address = msg.sender) -> uint256[2]:`"

-    Function to exchange two coins.
+    Function to exchange an amount of `in_amount` of token `i` for a minimum amount of `_min_amount` of token `j`.

     Returns: amount of coins given in and out (`uint256`).